KilledByAPixel/generative/README.md

 Here you will find the source code for some of my longform generative works.

+These programs will produce a different result every time you refresh.
+Just right click to save.

 ## Open source generative art

 [Grayscale Bytes](https://killedbyapixel.github.io/generative/grayscaleBytes.html) - Tiny code monochrome composition study.